Contrary to what glasshouses (greenhouses) are normally used for, which is to keep plants warm, these 2 conservatories are to keep the plants cool.

 When you enter the Flower Dome, the first thing that comes to mind is the space.
 It is very, very spacious.
 At the time of this writing, it is the largest glasshouse in the world.
 What is most amazing about the design is there are no internal columns supporting the structure!

 The dome replicates the cool and dry Mediterranean climate of regions such as western and southern Australia, South Africa, central Chile, California and the Mediterranean Basin.
 You will see collections of plants from different corners of the world, including a thousand year-old olive tree.
 Also doing well in this climate are the baobabs and succulents.

-Tip: Walk to the end of the Baobab garden where you can see a sculpture of an eagle.
+Tip: Walk to the end of the Baobab garden where you can see a driftwood sculpture of a wyvern (not a dragon!).
 You have an aerial view of the entire gardens below.

 every few months.

 Cloud ForestWhile the Flower Dome replicates the cool and dry Mediterranean climate, this dome replicates the cool and moist mountainous tropical rainforest climate.
 When you enter the dome, you will be greeted by the world's tallest indoor waterfall.

 Cloud forests are found near the Equator and they must be at least 1000m above sea-level.
 Less than 2.5% of tropical rainforests are cloud forests and they are very rare.
 Many are relatively unexplored, and scientists are still discovering new species of plants and animals in such forests.

 After the waterfall, make your way to the Lost World, which is the top of the 'mountain' inside the dome.
 As you descend the 'mountain', you can see different kinds of plants planted on the sides as well as views of the outdoor garden and surroundings.